 San Luis Rey Mission

-Soak up history and culture at Mission San Luis Rey
+Soak up history and culture during a self-guided tour at Mission San Luis Rey.

 Mission San Luis Rey is King to the Missions of California.
 If you’re a museum lover, be sure to visit San Luis Rey Valley during your stop or stay in Oceanside.
 Immerse yourself in the Luiseno Indian Culture.